Omid Memarian

 Omid Memarian (امید معماریان; born c.
-1974) is an Iranian journalist and blogger.
+1974) is an Iranian journalist and analyst.
 He was a visiting scholar at UC Berkeley Graduate School of Journalism in 2005–2006 and was a Rotary Peace Fellow at the Journalism School in 2007–2009, where he received his master's degree.
 In 2013 he edited Sketches of Iran: A Glimpse from the Front Lines of Human Rights.
 Since 2007, Memarian has taught training courses for journalists at the International Center for Journalists (ICFJ) and the Institute for War and Peace Reporting (IWPR) among other media organizations.

 Early life

 Memarian was awarded the Golden pen at the National Press Festival in Iran in 2001.
 He has been blogging since 2002, in English and Persian, and has written for Iranian daily newspapers such as Hayat-e No (New Life), Yas-e-no (New Jasmin), Vaqaye-e Ettefaqiyeh (Occurring Events) and Sharq (or Shargh = meaning East).

 He is well known for his regular news analysis columns and blogs in English and Persian.
 Memarian was the editor of Volunteer Actors Quarterly, which dealt with civil society issues.

 In 2004, Memarian attempted to attend a conference on Iranian civil society in New York.
 He had obtained a US visa, but en route to Frankfurt, US authorities refused to allow him to board his flight, saying he was on a No Fly List.
 They provided no other information.
 He was arrested a few days after his return to Tehran.